askbow/askbow.github.io/_posts/2015-04-06-general-ip-routing.markdown

 [![Routing](https://askbow.com/wp-content/uploads/2015/04/blackboxrouting.png)](https://askbow.com/wp-content/uploads/2015/04/blackboxrouting.png)

-Basically, we are taking some kind of function [latex]R[/latex], which takes a packet as an input and puts a packet to the output.
+Basically, we are taking some kind of function $R$, which takes a packet as an input and puts a packet to the output.
 Or not (more about that not further).
 The interesting thing here is that there are several outputs and each of them serves a set of destinations.
 The function in question, in fact, gives us the direction as a result.

 > Thus, the routing decision is made on a per-destination basis and the routing decision is a vector towards destination.